mitchfen/mp3-wav-renamer/README.md

 ### Dependencies

 Colorama:  `pip install colorama`
 SoX: Ubuntu and derivatives use `sudo apt-get install sox` or `sudo pacman -S sox` on Manjaro

+VLC if you are running the script on Windows  [VLC](https://www.videolan.org/vlc/)